rajatvd/spectral-coloring/README.md

     - Each node is connected to active pixels in 4 orthogonal directions
 * Compute Laplacian of graph
 * Compute eigenvectors of Laplacian
-* Color 1 pixels based on eigenvectors
+* Color active pixels based on eigenvectors
 * Interpolate between eigenvectors

 Output: `python example.py`